-The best way to take care of a Monstera Marmoata is by mimicking its tropical environment.
+The best way to take care of a Monstera Marmorata is by mimicking its tropical environment.
 You should pay particular attention to humidity levels, light requirements, and temperature.

-Check out our plant care guide below to learn what your new plant needs to thrive.
+Check out our Monstera plant care guide below to learn what your new plant needs to thrive.